zowe/zowe-cli-ims-plugin/README.md

 **Note:** For detailed information about conventions and best practices for running tests against Zowe CLI plug-ins, see [Zowe CLI Plug-in Testing Guidelines](https://github.com/zowe/zowe-cli/blob/master/docs/PluginTESTINGGuidelines.md).

-Before running the system and integration tests, ensure that the requires IBM IMS applications are installed and configured as required.
+Before running the system and integration tests, ensure that the required IBM IMS applications are installed and configured as required.
 For more information, see [Prerequisites](#prerequisites).

 Copy the file named `.../__tests__/__resources__/properties/example_properties.yaml` and create a file named `.../__tests__/__resources__/properties/custom_properties.yaml`.
 Customize the file named `custom_properties.yaml` as required for your environment.